anastasia-morf/EMSC4033-project/ProjectPlanner.md

 - whether the plots return the correct variables
 - whether a specific LiPD file has been correctly loaded
 - whether the correct maps return
-- whether the correct limits have been set for the temporal graph

 I will also make sure that I have exception handling as part of the documentation - this will test the LiPD files as the user uses the notebook and find the best solutions.
-For example, these can be used while plotting and mapping (choosing the best variables available) and summarizing the data into tables.
+For example, these can be used while plotting and mapping (choosing the best variables available and whether the correct limits have been set) and summarizing the data into tables.